AHEA2202 Aboriginal Health Context and Application

 - Students are able to (1) demonstrate their ability to critically analyse health scenarios with a particular focus on causation, context, impact and prevention; (2) present a substantive argument analysing the factors of importance related to health topics to an audience of their peers; (3) demonstrate the integration of theoretical knowledge with the practical experience derived from a health care setting; (4) critically appraise their experience in a particular health care organisation within the context of the efficacious provision of health care to Aboriginal people; (5) articulate the role of Aboriginal community-controlled health organisations in the provision of health care; (6) identify their participation and contribution made to the placement organisation; (7) identify the constraints operating on the ability to improve Aboriginal health; and (8) engage constructively in a seminar context.

-- Typically this unit is assessed in the following ways: (1) seminar presentation and contribution; (2) placement assessment report from the placement organisation; (3) written reflective report on placement and seminar experience; and (4) written submission of the seminar presentation.
+- Indicative assessments in this unit are as follows: (1) seminar presentation and contribution; (2) placement assessment report from the placement organisation; (3) written reflective report on placement and seminar experience; and (4) written submission of the seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.